Single-Vehicle Accidents in NC: When You Still Have a Claim

 The Bottom Line

 A single-vehicle accident does not mean you are automatically at fault and have no claim.
-Tire blowouts, road defects, mechanical failures, animal crossings, and phantom vehicles that force you off the road can all create liability for someone other than you.
-NC law allows claims against product manufacturers, government road maintainers, and even unknown drivers through your UM/UIM coverage -- but contributory negligence makes these cases especially challenging.
+Single-vehicle crashes account for approximately 40% of all NC traffic fatalities annually -- and in many of those cases, someone other than the driver shares responsibility.
+Tire defects, road defects, mechanical failures, guardrail failures, and phantom vehicles that force you off the road can all create liability against another party.
+But NC's corroboration rule, government claim deadlines, and contributory negligence rule create traps that can destroy valid claims.

 You May Have a Claim Even When No Other Vehicle Was Involved